Post 19 Rules

 Informal Grievance

-Grievance can be brought to the attention of any Post Officer or Employee on-duty to resolve the issue.
-Issue will be escalated to appropriate authority or handled by the Officer or Employee on-duty notified.
+A grievance can be brought to the attention of any Post Officer or Employee-on-duty to report the issue.
+The issue will be escalated to the appropriate authority or handled by the Officer / Employee on duty notified.

-Grievances that result in the removal of a member’s privileges or repeated offenses will need to be brought to the attention of the Post Executive Board through the formal grievance process.
+Grievances that result in the removal of a member’s privileges or repeated offenses will need to be brought to the attention of the Board of Trustees through the formal grievance process.

 Formal Grievance

-Formal grievance forms (Appendix A) are available for any member to submit.
-All required fields must be completed for review by Post Executive Board.
+Formal grievance forms (Appendix A) are available for any member in good standing to submit.
+All required fields must be completed for review by the Board of Trustees.

-The Post Executive Board will meet within 14 days of a formal grievance submittal to determine corrective action.
+The Board of Trustees will meet within 14 days of a formal grievance submittal to determine corrective action.

 The aggrieved member may be contacted at the discretion of the board members for more information.